AbdellahRAISSOUNI/forum-supanova/docs/README.md

    - Can browse companies and join interview queues
    - Can view and manage their queue positions
    - Priority-based queue positioning
+   - Real-time position updates with visual notifications
+   - Position banners for upcoming turns
+   - Enhanced dashboard with statistics and activity feed

 2. **Committee** (`committee`)
    - Manages student accounts and company partnerships